 password, which is your date of birth in the MMDDYY format.

-the MyNewSchool log-in page.
-Log in by entering your NetID and new
+180 days.
+Return to the MyNewSchool log-in page and log in by entering your NetID and new

-When you log in to MyNewSchool, be sure to access your New School
+Note: Whenever you log in to MyNewSchool, check your New School

 GroupWise email account by clicking on the Webmail icon.
 All university

-communications will go to this address while you are enrolled.
+communications go to this email address.
 Check the

-account often or forward communications to your personal email account.
+account often or forward messages to your personal email account.